Frequently Asked Questions

 Can I buy commercial support for RDO?

 No commercial support for RDO will be available from Red Hat.
-If you need support for your OpenStack deployments, Red Hat offers Red Hat Enterprise Linux OpenStack Platform including a Partner Certification Program and Red Hat's award-winning support offering.
+If you need support for your OpenStack deployments, Red Hat offers Red Hat OpenStack Platform including a Partner Certification Program and Red Hat's award-winning support offering.

 What is the errata or updates policy for RDO?